arabind-meher/Facial-Emotion-Recognition-with-CNN/README.md

 # Facial Emotion Recognition with CNN

 This project focuses on building a Convolutional Neural Network (CNN) from scratch using only NumPy to classify facial emotions.
-The goal is to deeply understand the mechanics of CNNs by implementing the full image processing and training pipeline manually—without relying on high-level deep learning libraries like TensorFlow or PyTorch.
+The goal is to deeply understand the mechanics of CNNs by implementing the full image processing and training pipeline manually, without relying on high-level deep learning libraries like TensorFlow or PyTorch.

 ## 🔍 Objective

 - Perform facial emotion recognition on grayscale and color images.
-- **Implement Convolutional Neural Networks (CNNs) entirely from scratch using only NumPy** – no PyTorch, TensorFlow, or other deep learning frameworks.
+- **Implement Convolutional Neural Networks (CNNs) entirely from scratch using only NumPy.**
 - Experiment with multiple CNN architectures:
   - Single kernel CNN
   - Multi-kernel CNN
   - Multi-layer CNN
-- Evaluate model performance using metrics like accuracy and confusion matrix.
+- Evaluate model performance using metrics like accuracy and the confusion matrix.

 ## 🗃 Dataset